Uberspace/lab/source/guide_prosody.rst

 Configure prosody
 -----------------

 Then there are many settings which should be edited accordingly in ``~/etc/prosody/prosody.cfg.lua``.
-You'll find a explaination of the config file under the `example configuration file`_ from Prosody.
+You'll find a explanation of the config file under the `example configuration file`_ from Prosody.

 Additionally I recommend the ssl ciphers and options to reach a high security score.
 You can check it over the `IM Observatory`_.